 - Knowledge Unlatched

-In addition the QUT Library Research Support Team and Liaison Librarians provide strategic publishing advice for academics and students.
+In addition the Office for Scholarly Communication and Liaison Librarians provide strategic publishing advice for academics and students.